hectron/blog/_posts/2015-11-08-open-source-contribution.markdown

 ultimately ended up restructuring the entire application.
-It's important to note that my beginnings at [Alliance Community](https://github.com/NorthBridge/alliance-community/) seem rather small; I started small and gained responsibities as time passed by.
+It's important to note that my beginnings at [Alliance Community](https://github.com/NorthBridge/alliance-community/) seem rather small; I started small and gained responsibility as time passed by.

 This is important.